wazuh/wazuh-documentation/source/user-manual/capabilities/auditing-whodata/who-linux.rst

 Once this configuration is added, we need to restart Wazuh to apply the changes.

 We can check if the Audit rule for monitoring the selected folder is applied.
-To check that, we need to execute the following command
+To check that, we need to execute the following command:

 .. code-block:: bash

     # auditctl -l | grep wazuh_fim

-and check if the rule was added
+and check if the rule was added:

 .. code-block:: bash

     -w /etc -p wa -k wazuh_fim